erimcg/Using-D3js/05_05_areas.md

 `d3.areaLabel` works by first finding the bounding box or aspect ratio around a particular `text` element.
 Next, `d3.areaLabel` will use a [bisection method](https://en.wikipedia.org/wiki/Bisection_method#Algorithm) to find the maximum size rectangle with the same aspect ratio as the text that fits within an area.
- Finally, `d3.areaLabel` modifies the `transform` attribute of a `text` element, so it returns a string that can be used when modifying the `transorm` that properly places the label where it should be.
+ Finally, `d3.areaLabel` modifies the `transform` attribute of a `text` element, so it returns a string that can be used when modifying the `transform` that properly places the label where it should be.

 <pre>
 selection